 Since we understand Communion to mean that we have all things in common, sharing an identical Faith, only baptized/chrismated members of the Orthodox Church may receive Holy Communion.

 Visiting Orthodox must be in good standing with the jurisdiction they are a part of and have followed the pre-communion prayer and fasting directives in order to receive the Body and Blood of Christ.
 Those not receiving are encouraged to come forward for a blessing.
 All are welcome to receive the blessed bread (blessed, but not consecrated).

 Becoming a Catechumen

 The first step to becoming an Orthodox Christian is to attend the Inquirers Classes.
-A detailed description of becoming a catechumen is available but in short this is a process where you learn about the fundamentals of Orthodoxy in order to either become a member of the Church or to determine if Orthodoxy is not for you.
-Inquiry classes as well as personal attention from Fr.
-Alban are part of this process.
+A detailed description of becoming a catechumen is available but in short this is a process where you learn about the fundamentals of Orthodoxy in order to either become a member or to determine you are not prepared to enter the Church.